 Following that, I became increasingly interested in DIY haircuts and haircutting tools.
 I’ve cut my friends’ hair, consulted aspiring barbers in their choice of tools and experimented with clippers by disassembling them and customizing them.

 As I like to say – what started as a coping mechanism has turned into a passion.
-My latest haul looks like this:

 You can easily become your own hairstylist.
 No, I’m not only talking about simple buzzcuts.
 I’ve seen a lot of people shaping very neat fades or undercuts with a little bit of practice.